angloc/savutil/readme.md

 (xx varying from time to time, e.g. 23.
 23 or later should be fine).
 The crucial subfolders are win32 and win64.
 The distributed executables use win32.

+The toolkit is available f.o.c. from IBM [here] - an SPSS licence is not required.

-<del>For your convenience the toolkit is also provided as a download here, which the author believes to be in conformity with IBM's license therein (line 729 of the English text).
+<del>For your convenience the toolkit is also provided as a download on these pages,
+which the author believes to be in conformity with IBM's license therein (line 729 of the English text).
 If you use this download read and comply with the terms of the IBM license.</del>

-The toolkit is available f.o.c. from IBM [here]
-- an SPSS licence is not required.

 [here]:https://www-01.ibm.com/marketing/iwm/iwm/web/reg/download.do?source=swg-tspssp&lang=en_US&S_PKG=do&cp=UTF-8&dlmethod=http